Lee-Enfield No. 4 MK. I (T) sniper rifle

 No. 4 Mk.
 I (T)

 No. 4 MK.
 I (T) Serial number 0C820 made by Stevens-Savage as a No. 4 Mk.
-I and converted to sniper equipment by Royal Small Arms Factory Enfield early in 1942.
+I and was one of the first 1,403 No. 4 rifles converted to sniper equipment by Royal Small Arms Factory Enfield in 1941 – 1942.

-Prior to the No. 4 (T) creation, a variety of WWI sniper rifles were in use.
+Prior to the creation of the No. 4 (T) conversions, a variety of WWI sniper rifles were in use by the British Commonwealth.
 These included:

 • Ross MK.
 III sniper rifle with Model of 1913 Warner & Swasey Musket Sight (sniper scope) or Winchester A5 scope for Canada